Dr. Michael Hack

 ABSTRACT

-Our Phosphorescent OLEDs are continuously improving in performance and in this talk we would also like to present our display efficiency roadmap to ultra-low power consumption that incorporates an all-phosphorescent RGB stack being introduced into the commercial market in 2024.
-We believe that the significant increases in efficiency and performance will enable new product applications for OLED technology, thereby growing the OLED market.
+In this talk, we will present our display efficiency innovation roadmap to ultra-low power consumption that incorporates an all-phosphorescent RGB stack expected to meet commercial specifications in 2024.
+We believe that our significant increases in efficiency and performance will enable new product applications for OLED technology, thereby growing the OLED market.

 BIOGRAPHY